rcove/TGW/README.md

     terraform destroy

 Note: To use an existing manager then some modifications will be needed to terraform scripts and you will need to setup the cme and autoprov-cfg

+Please note that these scripts are for labs and are not production validated, you should make sure you validate them if you plan on using them in anger.